Raghuram42/DeckOfCards/README.md

    C:\Users\RaghuramVoruganti\Documents\Visual Studio 2017\Projects\DeckOfCards\DeckOfCards

 3. To Run as a Console Application
-   Make sure Card.cs is open in Visual Studios tab is selected -Hit F5 or Debug -> Start Debugging
+   Make sure Program.cs is open in Visual Studios tab is selected -Hit F5 or Debug -> Start Debugging